sayarkarmakar/sayarkarmakar.github.io/index.md

 Some of my recent and upcoming invited talks are [here](https://sayarkarmakar.github.io/pages/talks.html)

 <h2> Recent Updates</h2>
+October 2024: Our [Paper](http://arxiv.org/abs/2303.09771) is now accepted at Advances in Applied Probability

 October 2024: Our [Paper](https://sayarkarmakar.github.io/publications/cpsync.pdf) received a major revision from JASA.

 September 2024: Our [Paper](https://arxiv.org/abs/2405.12199) received a Reject and Resubmit from Applied Probability Trust.